SolderingArmor/sapysol/README.md

 # Contributing

 All contributions are welcome!
 Although the devil is in the details:
-* One of the main requirements is to [b]keep the same coding style[/b] for all future changes.
+* One of the main requirements is to **keep the same coding style** for all future changes.
 * `sapysol` is designed as a wrapper, one layer above `solders`/`solana-py`, don't expect it to do very narrow or specific tasks.
 If you need custom behavior in your case just go one level down and implement that using `solders`/`solana-py` in your local scripts.

 # Tests